A Witch’s Guide to Protection Spells

 In a moment we’ll get into the tools you can use to create protection magic, but here are some of the types of protection spells you can do:

 - Thresholds and Wards: These spells protect a boundary, like sprinkling salt across a doorway, hanging witch bells, painting protective symbols on your walls, or casting a circle or protection.
 All of these keep harmful energy from crossing into your space.
-Also, a little witchy tip: Paint the using the same paint color as your home walls so they’re less noticeable.
+Also, a little witchy tip: Paint the using the same color as your home walls so they’re less noticeable.

 - Energetic Shields: These create a protective barrier around you, someone else, or your space.
 Where the wards are a hard line, these move with you.
 These might include visualizing a ball of light surrounding you to protect you wherever you are.